How a Silent Retreat Changed My Life

-Once upon a time, I stopped speaking to the world.
+Once upon a time, I stopped speaking to the world and embarked on a silent retreat.
 I turned my speech setting to “off”.
 I turned my voice inward in an effort to know my own heart.
-It can be hard to hear it at times—with the clamor of so many other hearts in my ears—and at that time, I had lost track of it completely.
+It can be hard to hear it at times—with the clamor of so many other hearts in my ears.
+At that time, I had lost track of it completely.
 It was a shifting point in my life, as I’m sure many others have experienced.
 A series of events was leading to the fast dissolution of my personal and professional life as I had known them, and I had been frozen in place for more than a year.
 I was rendered almost incapacitated by fear and ambivalence, struggling to see a path forward yet unable to move.

-I went into silence with great and selfish intent, seeking to listen to my own thoughts for once and perhaps to come away knowing myself better.
+So went into my silent retreat with great and selfish intent.
+I was seeking to listen to my own thoughts for once hoping to come away knowing myself better.
 Writing has always forced me to consider my words more carefully.
 Putting them on paper makes them somehow indelible.
 Irretrievable.
 Irreplaceable.
 So, I was forced to think excessively.
 When I wasn’t observing the interior of my own mind, I observed the world around me, translating my thoughts into a series of notebooks that I always kept on my person.

 Though my time in silence did grant me the reflection I was seeking, it was the people around me (rather than my solitude) that put an exclamation point on the most transformative lesson of that summer; one I wish everyone had the good fortune to be presented with: Sometimes we need to stop speaking in order to hear what others are trying to say.